lukedupuis/sempervirens-site-loader/README.md

 ## Usage

-_Note 1: Although `@sempervirens/endpoint` `RequestHandler` has some nice features (like easy authorization and standardized return objects), it's not strictly necessary and a plain function can be used as a handler instead._
+_Note 1: Although `@sempervirens/endpoint` `RequestHandler` has some nice features (like easy authorization and standardized return objects), it's not strictly necessary and a plain function with parameters `({ req, res, isSecure })` can be used as a handler instead._

 1. `npm init` in a root directory
 2. `npm install epress @sempervirens/site-loader @sempervirens/endpoint`